kimchitsigai/Articles-and-Tutorials/sogo_an_MS_exchange_alt.md

 # ~~~~~~~~~~ DRAFT ~~~~~~~~~~
-*[Pull Requests](https://github.com/DigitalOcean-User-Projects/Articles-and-Tutorials/pulls) gladly accepted* How To Install & Configure SOGo - an Open-Source Alternative to Microsoft Exchange
+*[Pull Requests](https://github.com/DigitalOcean-User-Projects/Articles-and-Tutorials/pulls) gladly accepted* How To Install & Configure SOGo - an Open-Source Alternative to Microsoft Exchange - on Ubuntu Server
 =====

 ### Introduction

 SOGo is a free and modern scalable groupware server.
-It offers shared calendars, address books, and emails through your favourite Web browser and by using a native client such as Mozilla Thunderbird and Lightning.
+It offers shared calendars, address books, and emails through your favorite Web browser and by using a native client such as Mozilla Thunderbird and Lightning.
+In addition, SOGo offers native Microsoft Outlook compatibility using the [OpenChange](http://www.openchange.org/) backend.
+This means that  Microsoft Outlook 2003, 2007 and 2010 can talk directly to SOGo &ndash; just like if it was a Microsoft Exchange server; without the need for additional plugins required to make this work.

-SOGo is standard-compliant.
-It supports CalDAV, CardDAV, GroupDAV, iMIP and iTIP and reuses existing IMAP, SMTP and database servers - making the solution easy to deploy and interoperable with many applications.

 ## SOGo Features